jsbursik/antfarm/journal.md

 All this, and I still don't know how to handle collisions.
 More-so I don't know how I should handle it **here**.
 My first thought is have all the ants move, then iterate through ant positions to check if 2 positions could overlap.
 Now that I'm thinking about how to do the check, I'll have to give that some thought too.

 I'm calling it here.
 I can't wrap my head around how I'm going to do collision stuff yet.

+# 5/27/22

+There seems to be an issue when letting it run for a while (maybe around 10 minutes or so?), and I've been removing bits of code to see it it helps.
+I think the next step will be removing the `.forEach()` methods from the Ants collection class.
+Why?
+Because maybe there's something about callback functions that I don't get when it comes to garbage collection/js life cycle.
+I just need to write out the `for` loops and see if it helps.